-EHR Certification Number \
+EHR Certification Number

-- o the ONC website: https://chpl.healthit.gov. ch for your product(s) and select "+CertID" to add to the CMS EHR Certification ID widget on the right - side of the page.
+- 1) Go to the ONC website: https://chpl.healthit.gov.
+2) Search for your product(s) and select "+CertID" to add to the CMS EHR Certification ID widget on the right side of the page.
 3) Qnce you have entered all of the desired products, click the "Get EHR Certification ID button".
-4)Your CMS EHR Certification ID will be displayed on the screen.
-This is the number you will need to enter above as part of your attestion.
+4) Your CMS EHR Certification ID will be displayed on the screen.
+This is the number you will need to enter above as part of your attestation.